infinum/eightshift-forms/src/Geolocation/Geolocation-WP-Rocket.md

 ### ES_GEOLOCATION_USE

-This constant will set geolocation to active and you will not be able to disable it from the setting.
-This is used to make sure the geolocation is active in the WP-Rocket plugin activation process.
+This constant will activate geolocation and you will not be able to disable it from the setting.
+This is used to make sure the geolocation is active during the WP-Rocket plugin activation process.

 ```php
 define('ES_GEOLOCATION_USE', true);